Drumlin PDF Security: Service description and Publishing Guidance

 The Drumlin PDF Security service includes the following core elements:

 - Drumlin Publisher Our PDF secure publisher software - this is used to create the secured (encrypted) PDF files from standard PDF files - available free of charge from here.
-DrumlinPublisher includes the core service management facilities that are needed to create and manage document access and to track and control usage, together with facilities for creating authorization codes for use with the documents that have been secured
+DrumlinPublisher includes the core service management facilities that are needed to create and manage document access and to track and control usage, together with facilities for creating authorization codes and/or licenses for use with the documents that have been secured

 - Javelin PDF reader software - this is the software for end users - very small, fast and highly functional PDF readers.
 Versions are available for PC, Mac, iPAD/iPhone and Android devices - all Javelin readers are also free of charge.
 For PC and Mac users Javelin can be downloaded from here - or for Mac Javelin can be obtained from the Mac AppStore for pre-10.12.4 versions of OSX.
 For iPAD/iPhone and Android the Javelin readers are available at the App Stores for these platforms.
 For sites where no third party software installations are permitted please see our online PDF security solutions, with web-browser based access to secure PDFs.